NeXTLinux/nextlinux-engine/docs/content/docs/install/anchore_cli/cli_config.md

 ### Environment Variables

-Rather than passing command line parameters for every call to the Anchore CLI they can be stored as environment variables.
+Rather than passing command line parameters for every call to the Nextlinux CLI they can be stored as environment variables.

 ```
 NEXTLINUX_CLI_URL=http://myserver.example.com:8228/v1